rezen/confessecrets/README.md

 | `1`  | Scan completed, findings written |
 | `2`  | A fatal error occurred           |

-This makes it CI-friendly: a non-zero exit fails the job when secrets are found.
+This makes it CI-friendly: a non-zero exit fails the job the moment something confesses.

 ## Output

-One JSON object per finding, per line.
-Values are redacted; the SHA-256 of the raw value is included so you can correlate without storing the secret.
+One JSON object per confession, per line.
+Values are redacted — what's said in the confessional stays in the confessional — but the SHA-256 of the raw value is included so you can correlate without storing the secret itself.

 ```json
 {